Lazerbeak12345/chaml/README.md

 - Takes 2 args,
   - A function returning a boolean (as it is called multiple times)
-  - a function called after each time the boolean is found to be true
+  - a function called after each time the boolean is found to be true.
+    - Also must return a boolean or nothing.
+If found to be false, but not undefined or null, loop stops.

+This should allow for while, while-do, do-while and for behavior, as well as other awesome combos (like a while-do-while, do-while-do, or do-while-do-while).

 ### if